UNRWA: Health program

-UNRWA Microfinance Department
+Microfinance Department

 UNRWA's Microfinance Department (MD) aims to alleviate poverty and support economic development in the refugee community by providing capital investment and working capital loans at commercial rates.
 The programme seeks to be as close to self-supporting as possible.
 It has a strong record of creating employment, generating income, and empowering refugees.

-The Microfinance Department is an autonomous financial unit within UNRWA, established in 1991 to provide microfinance services to Palestine refugees, as well as poor or marginal groups living and working in close proximity to them.
+The MD is an autonomous financial unit within UNRWA, established in 1991 to provide microfinance services to Palestine refugees, as well as poor or marginal groups living and working in close proximity to them.
 With operations in three countries, the MD currently has the broadest regional coverage of any microfinance institution in the Middle East.
 Having begun its operations in the Palestinian territories, it remains the largest non-bank financial intermediary in the West Bank and Gaza.

-Key figures, cumulative as of 2014 are:
+Key figures, cumulative as of 2023 are: